SourTik/library_management/README.md

 # Django Library Management System

-A functional Library Management System built with Django to efficiently handle books, students, and borrowing activities.
+A functional Library Management System built with Django to efficiently handle books, Patrons, and borrowing activities.
 The system provides a simple and user-friendly interface for managing all library operations, from book registration to tracking borrowed items.

 ---

 ## Features

 - Book Management – Add, update, view, and delete book records.
-- Student Management – Register and manage student information.
+- Patron Management – Register and manage patron information.
 - Borrow and Return System – Track borrowed and returned books.
 - Admin Dashboard – Manage users, books, and transactions via Django’s built-in admin panel.
-- Search Functionality – Search for books or students by name or ID.
+- Search Functionality – Search for books or authors by name.
 - Due Date Tracking – View overdue books and their return status.

 ---